Interoperable-data/automate-va/ERA_KG.md

 This document will be updated with information regarding how to access the data below.

+## Registers which are being migrated to Linked Open Data

-The EU Agency for Railways will make available the following public datasets in a Knowledge Graph (further: KG):
+The EU Agency for Railways will make/is making available the following public datasets in a Knowledge Graph (further: KG):

 ### ERADIS
 Please note that the first publication as linked data of ERADIS will only contain a static, non-verifiable image of the following data: